LeonardoGentile/modular-notebooks-starter/README.md

 # Modular Jupyter Notebooks Starter

 A simple starter showing how to:
-- import external py modules into your notebooks
+- import your own external py modules (not located into the same dir) into your notebooks
 - generate python scripts from notebooks automatically (and vice-versa)
 - use your code editor to edit/refactor your notebooks
 - import your notebooks into other notebooks as python modules